Pdgf

 This section has been translated automatically.

 PDGF is the acronym for "platelet-derived growth factor".
-PDGF is a generic term for a family of four gene products that are functionally and structurally closely related to the family of VEGF (Vascular Endothelial Growth Factor) growth factors.
-This growth factor family plays an essential role in embryonic development and wound healing in adults.
+PDGF is a generic term for a family of four gene products that are functionally and structurally closely related to the family of VEGF growth factors (vascular endothelial growth factors).
+This growth factor family plays an essential role in embryonic development and in wound healing in adults.

 Classification